 More dancing and party candids.

-Main photographer has a backup.
+The main photographer has a backup.

-The second shooter assists with difficult shots, holding lights, ladders and carrying extra gear.
+The second shooter assists with difficult shots, holding lights, ladders, and carrying extra gear.

 The second photographer adds creativity to your final gallery of images by bringing his/her own unique vision.

 Two photographers give you more images than one photographer would.